MultiSafepay/docs/content/payments/methods/wallet/wechatpay/product-rules.md

 - [Full and partial refunds](/payments/refunds/) are supported.

-- You can refund more than the original amount.
-See [Processing refunds](/tools/multisafepay-control/processing-refunds/).

 - There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.

 - While the transaction status is **Initialized**, you can cancel the refund.
 Once the status changes to **Completed**, the refund has been processed.